Skip to content

 • Action: Send message and wait for reply

-• Send AI output with clear “Approve” / “Reject” / “Revise” instructions
+• Include “Approve” / “Reject” / “Revise” instructions

-• Workflow pauses here until response received
+• Workflow pauses until a response arrives

 4. Switch node - Route based on response

-• “Approved” → Continue to next action
+• “Approved” - continue to next action

-• “Rejected” → Log and notify, end workflow
+• “Rejected” - log, notify, and end

-• “Revise” → Loop back to AI with feedback
+• “Revise” - loop back to AI with feedback

 5. Action nodes - Execute based on approval